paion-data/astraios/docs/docs/elide/data-model.md

 );
 ```

-In Astraios, dependency injection is set up using Jetty's `ServiceLocator`.
+In Elide, dependency injection is set up using Jetty's `ServiceLocator`.

 Validation
 ----------